 RAI Film Festival 2013

-The 13th RAI International Festival of Ethnographic Film will be jointly hosted by National Museums Scotland, the Anthropology Departments of the Universities of Edinburgh, Aberdeen and St. Andrews.
+The 13th RAI International Festival of Ethnographic Film was jointly hosted by National Museums Scotland and STAR, the Consortium of Anthropology Departments of the Universities of Edinburgh, Aberdeen and St. Andrews.

-The festival will be held on Thursday 13th - Sunday 16th of June 2013 at the National Museum of Scotland and the Chrystal Macmillian building at Edinburgh University, in central Edinburgh (download a campus map here)
+The festival was held from Thursday 13th - Sunday 16th of June 2013 at the National Museum of Scotland and the Chrystal Macmillian building at Edinburgh University, in central Edinburgh (download a campus map here)

-We are also pleased to announce that LUX and Collective are organising “Factish Field: An Art and Anthropology Summer School” to coincide with our Festival, 10 -14 June!
+We are also pleased to announce that LUX and Collective were organising “Factish Field: An Art and Anthropology Summer School” to coincide with our Festival, 10 -14 June!

-The RAI Film Festival team is looking forward to meeting you in Edinburgh in June!
+The RAI Film Festival team is looking forward to meeting you again at our next festival in summer 2015!

 Former Festivals